allancomeau/rent-vs-buy/v4_0_scoping.md

 ### Engine deltas summary

-The closed-form solve is new.
-Everything downstream is unchanged:
+The closed-form solve is new. `simulate()` gains **one** new term — a declining-balance PMI line in the monthly buyer-cost loop — and is otherwise unchanged:
-- `simulate()` — unchanged.
-Takes a params object with `homePrice`, `loanAmount`, etc. The new solve just produces those values differently.
+- New closed-form solve — produces `homePrice`, `loanAmount`, `pmiMo`, `pmiRate`, passed into params
+- `simulate()` — gains a PMI term in the monthly buyer-cost accumulation: `pmiThisMonth = (loanBalance × pmiRate / 12) if loanBalance/homePrice > 0.8 else 0`.
+PMI flows into `totalBuyerCost`, `netBuyerCost`, the verdict, the charts, and sensitivity.
+Everything else (amortization, tax-benefit, sale-proceeds, discipline application, investment compounding) is unchanged.
-- `backsolveLoan()` — retained for backward compatibility during URL migration (legacy `buyBudget` value treated as P&I, backsolveLoan used to estimate loan, derive home price, then re-solve the v4 way with the estimate as starting point).
+- `backsolveLoan()` — retained for URL migration only (legacy `buyBudget` → v4 `buyAllIn` conversion).
+Not called from the main engine path.

-- Amortization, tax-benefit, sale-proceeds, discipline application, investment compounding — all unchanged.
+**Why simulate() must gain PMI in v4.0:** the v4.0 reframe promises "Buy Budget is your monthly all-in."
+If the solve includes PMI in the solve (required, or the derived home price is wrong for low-down scenarios) but simulate() ignores PMI in the monthly loop, three different numbers emerge for "what the buyer spends monthly" — the user's input, the callout's breakdown, and the engine's internal accounting.
+That contradicts v4.0's own coherence promise.
+The PMI-engine-integration is coupled to the input-model rework by the coherence requirement; they're not two independent changes riding along.

 **Engine bug fixes from v3.0 preserved** (final P&I uses `mi + mp` not full `monthlyPmt`; selling costs reduce capital gain per IRS Pub 523).